arcanistzed/custom-fonts/README.md

 ### Limitations

 Using fonts from Google Fonts requires connection to Internet.
 You cannot load more than 100 fonts from Google Fonts.
-You also cannot load from more than 50 folders in your local fonts directory.
+You also cannot load more than 50 fonts from more than 50 folders in your local fonts directory.

 ### Font loading issues